bol-edu/quantum-inspired_trading/README.md

 * A remote host installed with a Broadcom BCM957711A 10Gb x 2 SFP port card and PCAP test files
 * A QSFPx1-to-SFPx4 cable
 * AAT demo_setup.cfg and SFP network setting files can be found in configuration directory

+Supplementary:
+* We use our own SPF eth port names of enp3s0f0 and enp3s0f1 separated in settingNetwork_sf0.sh and settingNetwork_sf1.sh.
+You should replace enp3s0f0 and enp3s0f1 with your own SPF eth port names.
+* The "enp3s0f1" parameter used in Linux TCPreplay command terminal#2 is also should be replaced your SPF eth port name.

 We refer the network configuration used by the Xilinx verification team.